Xilinx/PYNQ/docs/source/pynq_sd_card.rst

 following the steps below.
 You don't have to rerun the `setup_host.sh`.

-  1. Export PATH and source the appropriate settings for PetaLinux, Vivado, and (optionally) SDx.
-For example:
+  1. Export PATH and source the appropriate settings for PetaLinux, Vivado, and SDK.
+Suppose you are using Xilinx 2018.3 tools:

      .. code-block:: console

 	export PATH="/opt/crosstool-ng/bin:/opt/qemu/bin:$PATH"
 	source <path-to-vivado>/Vivado/2018.3/settings64.sh
-	source <path-to-sdx>/SDx/2018.3/settings64.sh
+	source <path-to-sdk>/SDK/2018.3/settings64.sh
 	source <path-to-petalinux>/petalinux-v2018.3-final/settings.sh
 	petalinux-util --webtalk off

-     Currently the SD build flow is checking the Xilinx tool path for the version number, so please make sure the version number appears in your installation path.
+     Currently the SD build flow is checking the PetaLinux path for the version number, so please make sure the version number appears in your installation path of Petalinux.
-     In the above commands, the SD build flow will recognize the Xilinx tool version number as 2018.3.
+     In the above commands, the SD build flow will recognize the Petalinux version number as 2018.3.

   2. Navigate to the following directory and run make